anupamkumar/subtitler/README.md

 ```
 ###### Method2

-You could also clone or download the zip from github and install the following python packages.
+You could also clone or [download the zip](https://github.com/anupamkumar/subtitler/archive/refs/heads/master.zip) the package from github and install the following python packages.

 ```
     "ffmpeg-python",